 - And third, there can be zero loss of flavor, texture, or authenticity based on the use of the Instant Pot.

 This recipe qualifies in spades.
-The Instant Pot mac and cheese method is both faster and much easier than making a béchamel sauce on the stovetop and boiling the pasta separately.
+The IP method is both faster and much easier than making a béchamel sauce on the stovetop and boiling the pasta separately.
 And the flavors and texture of this Instant Pot mac and cheese are excellent.
-(As homemade mac and cheese purists, we almost didn't want to think so — but we couldn't help it.)
+(As a homemade mac and cheese purist, I almost didn't want to think so — but I couldn't help it.)

 As a little bonus, while not light by any means, the method here results in a rich and creamy mac and cheese that's a little less full of fat and calories than homemade macaroni and cheese made with a traditional béchamel sauce.